actionless/pikaur/README.md

 It's recommended to control the keys manually.
 However if you know what you doing, `keyserver-options auto-key-retrieve` GPG option will automatically import GPG keys.

-##### How to override default source directory, build directory or built package destionation?
+##### How to override default source directory, build directory or built package destination?

 Set `SRCDEST`, `BUILDDIR` and `PKGDEST` accordingly in `makepkg.conf`.
 For more info see `makepkg` documentation.